 Dopamine is a neurotransmitter, a type of chemical that sends signals between nerves in the body.
 A dopamine deficiency may have links to several medical conditions, including depression, Parkinson’s disease, and attention deficit hyperactivity disorder (ADHD).

 Dopamine plays a part in controlling the movements a person makes, as well as their emotional responses.
 The right balance of dopamine is

 Some of the other critical functions that dopamine influences include mood, sleep, memory, learning, and concentration.

-A dopamine deficiency can be due to a drop in the amount of dopamine made by the body or a problem with the receptors in the brain.
+A deficiency may occur due to a drop in the amount of dopamine the body makes, or an issue with dopamine receptors in the brain.

 The symptoms of a dopamine deficiency depend on the underlying cause.
 For example, a person with Parkinson’s disease will experience very different symptoms from someone with low dopamine levels due to drug use.